idvorkin/idvorkin.github.io/_d/energy.md

 ### Match task to energy

-No point spending "my high energy/will power time" on a low energy activity.
-It's funny, my strongest energy is when I wake up, which seems like a waste to spend on the gym, except when I don't spend that on the gym it makes a mess.
+You'd think there is no point spending "my high energy/will power time" on a low computational activity like goint to the gym.
+So you'd think I'd go to the gym after work.

+Except.
+Going to the gym charges me up, and it takes significant will power.
+So I take my high energy in the morning when my will power is high and spend it on going to the gym.

 ### Remember to take some time off